There are currently 20015 cases of COVID-19 identified in the state of Hawai‘i (last updated: December 19, 2020).

 Big Island Local Restrictions

-The latest update on COVID restrictions on the Big Island was Emergency Rule 12 published on September 26th.
+The latest update on COVID restrictions on the Big Island was Emergency Rule 12 published on September 26th and amended November 6th.
 You can find all emergency rules, together with other COVID-19 related news for Hawai’i County, on their website.

 In short, indoor or outdoor social gatherings of groups up to 10 people are permitted.
 Face coverings in public spaces are required, and physical distancing of at least 6 feet between separate groups must be maintained.
 Members of a single residential or family unit who share the same address are not restricted by the 10 people limit.